wearedevx/keystone/docs/README.md

 $ ks add example.id.blockstack example@mail.com
 $ ks env config
 ```
 > The `ks env config` command is an interactive prompt that allow you to change users role in any environment.
-See next section to learn about environments.
+See [next section](#manage-different-environments).

 By default, the new user will be added as reader.
 To change their role, use `$ ks project config`
 You will be prompt to select for each role the project users you want to add.

 Project roles for members :
-* reader : cannot do anything project wide, except fetching updates from others
+* reader : cannot do anything project wide, except fetching updates from others regarding new members and environments
 * contributor : can add or remove environments
 * administrator : can add or remove environments.
 Change other users role.